YuxinZhaozyx/siyuan-embed-drawio/README.md

 Click the menu button in the top-right corner of the image.
 If the block is recognized as a valid draw.io image, an `Edit draw.io` option will appear.
 Click it to open the editor.

 **Migrating from other sources:**
-Simply export your diagram as an SVG from any draw.io platform with the "Include a copy of my diagram" option enabled, then drag the resulting SVG file into SiYuan.
++ Method 1: Simply export your diagram as an SVG from any draw.io platform with the "Include a copy of my diagram" option enabled, then drag the resulting SVG file into SiYuan.
++ Method 2: Copy all content from any draw.io platform, type `/drawio` in the editor, and paste the copied content into the pop-up draw.io window.

 ## Changelog

+- v0.1.4
+    + update docs
 + v0.1.3
     + Optimize: theme on mobile devices
     + Fix: avoid CSS5 ligh-dark style rendering fail in some browsers